-1. PATIENT CARE (PC): Provide patient-centered care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health 1.1 Perform all medical, diagnostic, and surgical procedures considered essential for the area of practice 1.2 Gather essential and accurate information about patients and their condition through history- taking, physical examination, and the use of laboratory data, imaging, and other tests 1.3 Organize and prioritize responsibilities to provide care that is safe, effective, and efficient 1.4 Interpret laboratory data, imaging studies, and other tests required for the area of practice 1.5 Make informed decisions about diagnostic and therapeutic interventions based on patient information and preferences, up-to-date scientific evidence, and clinical judgment 1.6 Develop and carry out patient management plans 1.7 Counsel and educate patients and their families to empower them to participate in their care and enable shared decision making 1.8 Provide appropriate referral of patients, including ensuring continuity of care throughout transitions between providers or settings and following up on patient progress and outcomes 1.9 Provide health care services to patients, families, and communities aimed at preventing he Provide health care services to patients, families, and communities aimed at preventing health problems or maintaining health 1.10 Provide appropriate role modeling 1.11 Perform supervisory responsibilities commensurate with one's roles, abilities, and qualifications 2.
-KNOWLEDGE FOR PRACTICE (KP): Demonstrate knowledge of established and evolving biomedical, clir nical, e pidemiological, and social-behavioral sciences, as well as the application of this knowledge to pat ient c are 2.1 Demonstrate an investigatory and analytic approach to clinical situations 2.2 Apply established and emerging biophysical scientific principles fundamental to health care for 2 2 patients and populations 2.3 Apply established and emerging principles of clinical sciences to diagnostic and therapeutic 2 1 Apply principles of enidemiological sciences to the identification of health problems, risk factors 2.4 treatment strategies, resources, and disease provention (health promotion efforts for nations, treatment strategies, resources, and disease prevention/health promotion efforts for p and nonulations 25 Apply principles of social-behavioral sciences to provision of patient care, including assessment 2.5 of the impact of psychosocial-cultural influences on health disease care-seeking care compliance and barriers to and attitudes toward care 2.6 Contribute to the creation, dissemination, application, and translation of new health care knowledge and practices
+1 DATI ENT CARE (PC): Provide patient-centered care that is compassionate, appropriate, and effective 1. the treatment of health problems and the promotion of health 1.1 Perform all medical, diagnostic, and surgical procedures considered essential for the area of 1.1 practice 1.2 Gather essential and accurate information about patients and their condition through history- taking, physical examination, and the use of laboratory data, imaging, and other tests 1.3 Organize and prioritize responsibilities to provide care that is safe, effective, and efficient 1.4 Interpret laboratory data, imaging studies, and other tests required for the area of practice 1.5 Make informed decisions about diagnostic and therapeutic interventions based on patient information and preferences, up-to-date scientific evidence, and clinical judgment 1.6 Develop and carry out patient management plans 1.7 Counsel and educate patients and their families to empower them to participate in their care and enable shared decision making 1.8 Provide appropriate referral of patients, including ensuring continuity of care throughout transitions between providers or settings and following up on patient progress and outcomes 1.9 Provide health care services to patients, families, and communities aimed at preventing health problems or maintaining health 1.10 Provide appropriate role modeling 1.11 Perform supervisory responsibilities commensurate with one's roles, abilities, and qualifications 2.
+KN NOWLE DGE FOR PRACTICE (KP): Demonstrate knowledge of established and evolving biomedical, cli inical, e pidemiological, and social-behavioral sciences, as well as the application of this knowledge to ра atient c are 2.1 Demonstrate an investigatory and analytic approach to clinical situations 2.2 Apply established and emerging biophysical scientific principles fundamental to health care for patients and populations 2.3 Apply established and emerging principles of clinical sciences to diagnostic and therapeutic decision making, clinical problem solving, and other aspects of evidence-based health care 2.4 Apply principles of epidemiological sciences to the identification of health problems, risk factors, treatment strategies, resources, and disease prevention/health promotion efforts for patients and populations 2.5 Apply principles of social-behavioral sciences to provision of patient care, including assessment of the impact of psychosocial-cultural influences on health, disease, care-seeking, care compliance, and barriers to and attitudes toward care 2.6 Contribute to the creation, dissemination, application, and translation of new health care knowledge and practices